KMayne/pub-crawl-tool/README.md

 # pub-crawl-tool
-##### A web app for tracking points on the 2018 circle line pub crawl.
+##### A web app for tracking progress & points on the 2018 circle line pub crawl.

+This web app allows for tracking you and your fellow crawlers through the circle line pub crawl.
-For a bit of fun, we had point penalties for things (e.g. losing something) on our pub crawl.
-This tool was created by me in about 14 hours to track those points.
+For a bit of fun, we also had point penalties for things (e.g. losing something) on our pub crawl.
+This tool was created by me in about 14 hours to track those points (and an additional 6 hours for adding the tracking feature & deploying v2).

 ## Running